econext marks first year of Project Zero Incubator Program as entrepreneurs pitch circular solutions

 The Project Zero econext Circular Economy Incubator is a free program to help entrepreneurs and businesses explore opportunities for innovative new approaches to waste management in Newfoundland and Labrador (NL).

 Over the course of 6 months, participants will advance their ideas forward and benefit from entrepreneurial skill-building, circular economy expertise, ongoing business mentorship, and access to a network of like-minded organizations and leaders.
+You can read more our first cohort and our latest pitch winner here.

 Program Outcomes